Overview

 -

-), that tracks programs execution and network usage of the executed programs.
-For each entry in theNetwork Data Usage
+Network Data Usagetable (GUID{973F5D5C-1D90-4944-BE8E-24B94231A174}), that tracks programs execution and network usage of the executed programs.
+For each entry in theNetwork Data Usagetable (SrumECmd’sNetworkUsagesoutput), the following information may be recorded:-

 Timestamp of the

-entry creation. -
+SRUMentry creation. -

-Full path of the executable or application information / description for built-in components.
+Full path of the executable or application information/description for built-in components.

 -